Cook Islands Māori

-Cook Islands Māori is an Eastern Polynesian language that is the official language of the Cook Islands.
-Cook Islands Māori is closely related to New Zealand Māori, but is a distinct language in its own right.
-Cook Islands Māori is simply called Māori when there is no need to disambiguate it from New Zealand Māori, but it is also known as Māori Kūki ʻĀirani (or Maori Kuki Airani) or controversially Rarotongan.
-Many Cook Islanders also call it Te reo Ipukarea, literally "the language of the Ancestral Homeland".
+Cook Islands Māori is an Eastern Polynesian language that is an official language of the Cook Islands.
+It is closely related to, but distinct from, New Zealand Māori.
+Cook Islands Māori is called just Māori when there is no need to distinguish it from New Zealand Māori.
+It is also known as Māori Kūki ʻĀirani (or Maori Kuki Airani), or as Rarotongan.
+Many Cook Islanders also call it Te Reo Ipukarea, which translates as 'the language of the ancestral homeland'.

 Official status

-Cook Islands Māori became an official language of the Cook Islands in 2003; from 1915 until then, English had been the only official language of the Cook Islands.

-Te Reo Maori Act definition
+English is an official language of the Cook Islands, and Cook Islands Māori became an official language also in 2003, as defined by the Te Reo Maori Act 2003.

-The Te Reo Maori Act 2003 states that Māori:
+The Te Reo Maori Act states that Māori:

-Pukapukan is considered by scholars and speakers alike to be a distinct language more closely related to Sāmoan and Tokelauan than Cook Islands Māori.
-It belongs to the Samoic subgroup of the Polynesian language family.
-The intention behind including Pukapukan in the definition of Te Reo Maori was to ensure its protection.

-The dialects of the East Polynesian varieties of the Cook Islands (collectively referred to as Cook Islands Māori) are: